Coronavirus variants, first found in UK and South Africa, spread worldwide

 The variant linked to Britain has been detected on the island of Madeira in PORTUGAL, the regional civil protection authority said.

-SOUTH KOREA said the variant found in Britain was found in three people who had entered South Korea from London on Dec.
-22. Officials vowed to speed up vaccinations.
+SOUTH KOREA said the variant found in Britain was found in three people.

+SPAIN has confirmed around 60 cases of the variant found in Britain.

 SWEDEN said the variant circulating in Britain had been detected after a traveller from Britain fell ill on arrival and tested positive.

-SWITZERLAND has documented five cases of the variant from Britain and two cases of the South African mutation, a health ministry official said.
+SWITZERLAND has recorded 28 cases of the variant circulating in Britain.
+It has also recorded two cases of the South African mutation.

-Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain, a traveller from the UK.
+Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain.

-TURKEY has banned Britons from entering the country after detecting 15 cases of the new variant in travellers from Britain, the government said.
+TURKEY detected 15 cases of the new variant in travellers from Britain.

 UNITED ARAB EMIRATES discovered a "limited number" of cases of people infected with a new variant, a government official said.
 Those affected had travelled from abroad, without specifying from where or the number of cases.

-The UNITED STATES has reported four cases of the UK variant - in New York, California, Florida and Colorado.
+The UNITED STATES said the British variant had been found in at least eight states, including California, Colorado, Florida and New York.

-VIETNAM has detected its first case of the variant that is spreading around Britain, the health ministry said.
+VIETNAM has detected its first case of the variant that is spreading around Britain.